-- Provided an update on the Tier 3 authority from the Commonwealth which Mason received on July 1, 2021.
+- Tier 3 - Provided an update on the Tier 3 authority from the Commonwealth which Mason received on July 1, 2021.
 Actions can now be taken to use this new autonomy one of which is establishing Mason's own building permit authority. - The first step in the building permit process is the hiring of the first building official for Mason.
 She introduced David Kidd who was hired to fill this role.
 She continued that this is a new role for Mason which reports directly to the board per Commonwealth code.
 Day-to-day management of this role will be under the purview of Frank Strike, Vice President of Facilities.
-Moving forward, building items will be brought through the Finance and Land Use Committee. - O Visitor Peterson thought it would be good for the board to know exactly what Tier 3 status allows the university to do as opposed to before.
+Moving forward, building items will be brought through the Finance and Land Use Committee. - Visitor Peterson thought it would be good for the board to know exactly what Tier 3 status allows the university to do as opposed to before.
 Ms. Kissal reported that the building area is one of the biggest benefits as it will allow Mason to deliver a capital program faster, which saves money.
 This efficiency is made possible due to having an internal building inspector who is able to issue permitting for capital and noncapital items for Mason's three campuses.
-Previously this had to be submitted to the Commonwealth, which took a long time.

-- O Presented the Deficit Authorization Annual Notice per requirements under the Commonwealth Appropriations Act.
+Previously this had to be submitted to the Commonwealth, which took a long time. - Financial Matters - Presented the Deficit Authorization Annual Notice per requirements under the Commonwealth Appropriations Act.
 She explained that the George Mason University budget cannot engage in deficit spending in excess of appropriations or in excess of nongeneral fund revenues and that the full code is in the board book. - A correction to the approved FY 2022 University Operating Budget on May 6, 2021 was presented.
 Following the approval of the operating budget, technical errors were discovered which did not consider the in-state graduate tuition increase for two programs in the School of Business.
 These two programs in the School of Business are the only two Wiley Partnership rates that move with tuition increases/decreases.
-The tuition difference for these two programs is \$25.
+The tuition difference for these two programs is \$25. - Operations Matters - Retirement Incentive Program updates were presented as the program that was implemented last year was not as successful as hoped.
+Lester Arnold, Vice President for Human Resources and Payroll, Human Resources provided some background and enhancements to this program. - This is a voluntary program for tenured faculty that participate in Mason retirement programs.